 Additional categories of exemption specific to the type of vaccination include:

 1. Immune Status.
 Serologic evidence of immunity (titer testing) is only accepted as proof of immunity when no vaccination documentation can be provided, or when prior history is questionable.
 Serologic evidence is only applicable for Measles, Mumps, and Rubella, Hepatitis B, and Varicella (chickenpox) antibody titers (blood test).
 Serologic evidence is not applicable for COVID-19 antibodies.
 Students are required to submit a copy of laboratory results showing that they are immune to a particular disease listed above.
 Only positive or immune titer values are accepted; equivocal results are NOT accepted.

 2. Age.
 Students born prior to January 1, 1957 are exempt from the Measles, Mumps and Rubella (MMR) vaccination.

 Please follow the following instructions for submitting an exemption request:

 Students with exemptions from the vaccine requirement may be subject to reasonable measures and restrictions to promote the health and safety of the Stevens community.
-At this time, unvaccinated students with approved exemptions from Student Health Services will be permitted to participate in all activities on campus, in classes and in Stevens-owned or leased properties.
-Depending upon the prevalence of the COVID-19 virus when the Fall semester starts, requirements such as regular COVID-19 testing or other measures recommended by the CDC or other health department guidance, may be imposed to mitigate the spread of the virus.
+At this time, unvaccinated students with approved exemptions from Student Health Services will be permitted to participate in all activities on campus, in classes, and in Stevens-owned or leased properties.
+Depending upon the prevalence of the COVID-19 virus, requirements such as regular COVID-19 testing or other measures recommended by the CDC or other health department guidance may be imposed to mitigate the spread of the virus.

 In the event of an outbreak of a communicable disease, including COVID-19, Stevens reserves the right to remove students from class or extracurricular activities until the outbreak threat ends.
 This decision is made in conjunction with local Hoboken Health Department officials and the New Jersey Department of Health.